 c) Resolution 169 (Rev. Dubai, 2018) of this conference, on the admission of academia to participate in the work of the Union;

-d) Resolution 76 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference, on promoting ICTs among young women and men for social and economic empowerment;
+d) Resolution 76 (Rev. Kigali, 2022) of the World Telecommunication Development Conference, on promoting ICTs among young women and men for social and economic empowerment;

 e) the Tunis Commitment of the 2005 phase of the World Summit on the Information Society, reaffirming Member States' commitment to empowering young people as key contributors to building an inclusive information society in order to actively engage youth in innovative ICT-based development programmes and widen opportunities for youth to be involved in e-strategy processes,